 The Food Safety Update section of Food Manufacturing is designed to offer our readers insight into the state of food safety concerns across the industry.
-We received hundreds of responses to this month’s survey on employee training.
+We received hundreds of responses to this month’s survey on equipment acquisition.

 By installing a new top-of-the-line milling system and maintaining a zero-waste food and ethanol processing method, LifeLine Foods in St. Joseph, Mo., is on its way to becoming one of the premier corn milling facilities in the United States.